-Lunch and Dinner at the John Matte hut, where the guests will overnight.
+Lunch and Dinner at the John Matte hut, where the guests will have an overnight.

 The trail drops immediately after leaving the John Matte Hut.
 One crosses the Bujuku River and enters the Lower Bigo Bog, home of the giant lobelias.
 Jumping from tussock to tussock, the bog is finally crossed; between the tussocks, one usually gets very cold wet feet from the ooze below the short grasses.
 The upper Bigo Bog then gives way to Bujuku Lake.
 Here one can see Mount Baker to the South and Mount Stanley to the West.

 Bujuku Hut is set in a narrow valley below Steinmann pass, in the shadows of Mounts Baker and Speke.
-Although a most spectacular setting, this area can be very cold, even for the Rwenzoris.
+Though with a spectacular setting, this area can be very cold.

-Lunch and Dinner at Bujuku Hut and overnight.
+Lunch and Dinner at Bujuku Hut and an overnight.

 Day 5: Mount Stanley

-The Trail continues from Bujuku, through more bog, climbing the steep slopes west of the lake.
-One passes through the magical Groundsels Gully as it ascends to Scott-Elliot Pass, elevation is 4,372 meters.
+Mount Rwenzori climbing the steep slopes west of the lake, one passes through the magical Groundsels Gully as it ascends to Scott-Elliot Pass, elevation is 4,372 meters.
 A metal ladder, at the head of the gully, takes you over a steep section; after which the trail splits into two.
 The right fork leads up to Elena Hut and Mount Stanley on a steep trail over many large boulders.
-The left fork leads you to Scott-Elliot pass and down to Kitandara Lake.
+The left fork leads you to Scott-Elliot Pass and down to Kitandara Lake.

-Lunch and Dinner at Elena Hut; overnight will be a cold night in the hut..
+Lunch and Dinner at Elena Hut and cold overnight.

 Day 6: Climbing the Summit of Mount Margherita.

-Descend to the Kitandara Hut for overnight, just past the Kitandara Lakes.
+Descend to the Kitandara Hut overnight, just past the Kitandara Lakes.